-Dr. Orlando began his career with Shell Oil Company as a reservoir engineer for oil and gas exploration and development projects in the Gulf of Mexico.
-He also worked as an environmental engineer, ensuring environmental compliance and managing the Company’s relationship in a listed Superfund site.
+Dr. Orlando began his career with Shell Oil Company, in reservoir and environmental engineering assignments to oil and gas exploration and development projects in the Gulf of Mexico.
 He later served as a Research Economist in the Federal Reserve System, and then as Vice President and Branch Executive of the Fed’s Denver Branch, where he was responsible for regional economic research, energy markets analysis, policy advising, and public communication.
-He has developed classroom and online course content for undergraduate, graduate, and nontraditional students, at Washington University in St. Louis, The Pennsylvania State University, and Tulane University.
-He is currently Lecturer of Global Energy Management at the University of Colorado – Denver Business School.

 Dr. Orlando’s research spans a range of topics in applied microeconomics.
-He has published work on energy and environmental policy, the economic geography and industrial demography of innovation, the economics of payments networks, financial regulatory policy, and corporate governance.
+He has published work on energy and environmental policy, the economic geography and industrial demography of innovation, the economics of payments networks, financial regulatory policy, corporate governance, and money and banking.
 An award-winning teacher, he has developed courses in economics, finance, political risk analysis and strategy, and energy business management and policy.
-He has also co-authored a textbook on money and banking.

 Ph.D., Economics, Washington University in St. Louis

 M.B.A., Business Administration, Tulane University

 B.S., Petroleum & Natural Gas Engineering, The Pennsylvania State University

 University of Colorado – Denver, 2012 – present